Wuyun Liuqi Update: Final Qi of 2025 Health and Climate

 What We Need: We want to conserve Yang Qi in the winter, so it can enter deeply into the body and nourish Yin.
 This is akin to the trees dropping their leaves in fall with visible, outward growth stopping - while at the same time plants experience a period of root growth and development known as “root flush”.
 If resources are not reverted to the interior to supplement Yin, this leads to future illness developing.
 You can imagine a tree growing all winter long while its roots don’t receive the energy to expand.
 This might seem wonderful… until the tree collapses because it lacks a solid root system to anchor and nourish this external growth.

 With this image in mind, we want to create similar conditions of internal nourishment in the human body during the winter period.
-In antiquity, this happened naturally as people would sleep more in darker months, and eat more rich foods like dark leafy greens and animal protein, as these are what is most available in the winter and dietarily supplementation our body’s Yin.
+In antiquity, this happened naturally as people would sleep more in darker months, and eat more rich foods like dark leafy greens and animal protein, as these are what is most available in the winter and dietarily supplement our body’s Yin.
 In the modern world, diet and lifestyle do not reflect seasonal changes, and there is the added complexity of years such as 2025, when normal seasonal climate may be disrupted, making it all the more challenging to adapt our bodies to the natural rhythm and energetic dynamic of the Winter season.
 Using the wisdom of the Wuyun Liuqi, however, we can understand and work with climate abnormalities, and understand how we can continue to promote seasonal wellness in the modern world.

 How to Promote Health in Winter 2025-26: